• Skip to primary navigation

 Equipment

-To make a perfect sorbet, it is best to use an ice cream machine.
+For an easy sorbet recipe, it is best to use an ice cream machine.

 If you don't have one, you can still make it.

-Place the mixture into a container in the freezer and stir it every 20 minutes until it is frozen.
+Place the mixture into a freezer-safe container in the freezer and stir it every 20 minutes until it is frozen.

 Lime sorbet into the ice cream machine